JamesCallanan/multiagent-snake/README.md

 - Part 2: Learn how to setup the environment and implement the Snake game.
 - Part 3: Implement the agent that controls the game.
 - Part 4: Implement the neural network to predict the moves and train it.

+Snake class should store list of elements in snake, store direction, Game class should do logic to read keystrokes, check if snakes have collided